Bacliff, Texas: Education

 Some of the areas within the Bacliff CDP fall under the boundary of Dickinson Independent School District (DISD), while northern areas are zoned to Clear Creek Independent School District (CCISD).
-The CCISD part of the community north of Bay Avenue is within the Board of Trustees District 5, represented by Dee Scott as of 2014.

-The DISD portion is zoned to Kenneth E. Little Elementary School in the Bacliff community in unincorporated Galveston County.
+The DISD portion is zoned to Kenneth E. Little Elementary School in Bacliff.
 The current 92000 sqft facility, on a 20 acre campus, has 33 classrooms and capacity for about 750 students.
 The architect of the building was Bay Architects and the construction company was Falcon Group Construction.
 Construction began in the year 2000 and completion was scheduled for June 2001.
 The cost was $7.5 million.
 Classrooms are arranged in pods organized by grade level.
 Each pod has a commons area.
 The school has a lighthouse motif reflecting its proximity to the Galveston Bay.
 The school entrance has a frosted dome, pyramidal skylight.
 The previous school building was located on the same site.
 Portions of the original building were to be demolished after students moved into the new school facility.

 Residents of the DISD portion are also zoned to Barber Middle School in Dickinson, McAdams Junior High School in Dickinson, and Dickinson High School in Dickinson.
 CCISD pupils are zoned to Stewart Elementary School (formerly Kemah Elementary School) in unincorporated Galveston County, Bayside Intermediate School in League City, and Clear Falls High School in League City.
 Previously residents were zoned to League City Intermediate School, and Clear Creek High School in League City.

 Residents of Dickinson ISD and the Galveston County portion of Clear Creek ISD (and therefore Bacliff) are zoned to the College of the Mainland, a community college in Texas City.